chikai-io/contract-interface/README.md

 # Near Contract Interface

+This is a sandbox project only used to experiment and guide development.

 ## Goal

 Exploration and research intending to enable usage of generic types and traits in contract usage/composition on the [NEAR](https://near.org/) ecossystem.